No products in the cart.

 Tips to Help Interact with Wheelchair Users

 One of the best ways to help the disabled is to not park in handicap parking spots because it is specifically for them.
-It can cause a lot of trouble for someone in a wheelchair to have to park across the whole street if you parked in there spot just because you wanted to be closer to the entrance.
+As a result, it can cause a lot of trouble for someone in a wheelchair to have to park across the street if you parked in their spot because you wanted to be closer to the entrance.
 Try not to park on the hashtags around the parking stop either!

-This should be obvious but it had to be thrown in the ring.
-If you ask someone who does not hold a wheelchair to hold your dog on their lap then you have to ask the wheelchair user.
-The wheelchairs can be expensive then can reach thousands of dollars depending on the style of wheelchair you buy.
+Though this should be obvious, it always has to be said.
+For instance, do not ask a wheelchair user to hold your dog on their lap if you will not ask someone who is not in a chair.
+The wheelchairs can be expensive then can reach thousands of dollars depending on the style of you buy.
 One should definitely not play around with the wheelchair because you can mess up the adjustments it currently has.

-Sometimes they may feel like they are a burden to go out with and will feel like they shouldn’t go but it is up to you if you want them to go.
+Sometimes they may feel like they are a burden to go out with and will feel like they shouldn’t go, however, it is up to you if you want them to go.
 You just have to accept how they will see the situations.
-Wheelchair users still want to feel like they are invited and their disability has nothing to do with their personality.
+In other words, a person's disabiity has nothing to do with their personality.

 You May Also Like